Admissions Review

 • You were born in the US but moved away

-• You attend an American international school in Korea
+• You attend an American-curriculum international school abroad

 • Your parents work for a US company